GazaliAhmad/FullStackDemoWebsite/README.md

 # FullStackDemoWebsite
-Java, Gradle, Spring, ThymeLeaf and BootStrap
+Tech Stack
+* Java
+* Gradle
+* Spring
+* ThymeLeaf,
+*  BootStrap

-A simple code example using Thymeleaf an Bootstrap.
+A simple code practice.
 The names are hard-coded.
-Next step to improve on is to use a database.
+Next step to improve on: Using a database.